ruggeri/tech-notes/randos/automotive/engines/02c-v-twin.md

   - Exception is Moto Guzzi, which mounts longitudinal (crankshaft parallel to bike body).
   - That's an advantage for air cooling, but a disadvantage for width.
+    Moto Guzzi still makes air cooled bikes, but it's not a modern design (lower power and efficiency, though simpler).
   - I believe Moto Guzzi uses a crank shaft.

 ## Examples

 - V-Twins tend to be less common than inline twins.
-  - More expensive.
+  - More expensive in parts and maintenance.
 And 270deg inline twin gets the sound people want.
   - And V-twin is harder to "package" (fit into the motorcycle body).
 - Harley-Davidson bikes use a narrow V-angle (45deg) and large cylinders.